maidis/qtcreator-template-sfml/Readme.md

 Just tested on Fedora.
 For now, it's likely that it'll not work on other Linux distributions, other operating systems, or other processor architectures without some changes being made.

-So any contribution to the project is welcomed :)
+So any contribution to the project is welcomed :smiley:

 ## Installation